Unique hotel rooms in Finland – from Nordic design to Moomins

 Surround yourself with contemporary art

-Why not elevate your stay in Helsinki with some postmodern art?
-Hotel AX’s creative suites will expand your imagination with exceptional conversation pieces.
-Centrally located Hotel Klaus K also offers unique rooms transformed by acclaimed Finnish artists, such as Katja Tukiainen and Riiko Sakkinen.
+Why not enhance your Helsinki stay with postmodern art?
+Hotel AX's creative suites will spark your imagination with extraordinary conversation pieces.
+Centrally located Hotel Klaus K also offers unique rooms transformed by acclaimed Finnish artists, including Katja Tukiainen and Riiko Sakkinen.

 The snazzy sculpture at Hotel AX's entrance is a piece designed by a renowned Finnish designer, Stefan Lindfors.